iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 As an alternative you can also set/get the time between samples or sample period.
-The sample period will alwasy be equal to 1/sample_rate.
-The :meth:`~potentiostat.Potentiostat.get_sample_period` method returns the sample_period in seconds.
+The sample period (in seconds) will alwasy be equal to 1/sample_rate.
+The :meth:`~potentiostat.Potentiostat.get_sample_period` method returns the sample_period in milliseconds (ms).

 .. code-block:: python